rocketbot-cl/openai/README.md

 # OpenAI

 This module connects to the OpenAI API.
-You can make queries to natural language models and get a response based on the context you give it.
+You can perform actions such as making a query to a natural language model, transcribing an audio or translating an audio to English.

 *Read this in other languages: [English](README.md), [Português](README.pr.md), [Español](README.es.md)*